bazobehram/solana-transcendence-dao-prototype/Transcendence DAO_prompt-eng.md

 With this system, we are building a platform that responds to the real needs of the working class, focuses on labor rights, and promotes class solidarity!

-Communist Tokenomics - Anti-Capitalist System
+Collective Tokenomics - Anti-Capitalist System
 1. Progressive Decay System
 Token Decay Rate = (Token Amount / Median Balance) × 0.05
 Purpose: To prevent the accumulation of wealth